ieb/UltrasonicAntifouling/README.md

 # LEDS

 The onboard led flashes to indicate state.
 Flash period is 200ms.

-7 flashes indicates a boot sequence.
-3 flashes before sleeping for 60s
-2 flashes every 5s during low power sleep for low power mode.
+This approach seems complex but anyone who has been at sea at night might enjoy the port hand marker impression.
+The reason for the flashes are to help diagnose the units behaviour without having to get a volt meter out.
+Couloured leds might have been easier to understand.

+On boot the battery state and any fault status is reported.
+The fault must be fixed before the unit will power up, on boot.
+After boot the unit will continue to function but will report the fault on every cycle.

+* 4 flashes means supply voltage is too high > 15v, the unit will not run
+* 5 flashes means the initial slow charge failed to reach > 10.5v
+* 6 flashes means the charge failed to sabalise at less than 2V below the supply voltage, probably a failed mosfet.

+* 7 flashes means supply is turned off.

-During operation the led toggles as the frequency changes.
+During operation the led occults (off-on-off) as the frequency changes.
+At the end of each set of frequencies, voltages are checked and the unit may goin into one of 3 states.

+* Standby due to a supply voltage < 12.0v, 3 flashes followed by a 60s sleep, folled by a check whcih may report 4 to 7 flashes.
+* Low power, voltage < 13.7, 2 flashes every 5s for 30s followed by a check which may report 4 to 7 flashes.
+* Full power, no flashes just a 5s sleep between operations.

 # Output.